 Keep an eye on the sky at Space Place

-No trip to Wellington is complete without a visit to Carter Observatory, home of the historic Thomas Cooke telescope and a digital, full-dome planetarium
+Home to the historic Thomas Cooke telescope and a digital, full-dome planetarium

 Watch out for the classic Greek constellations like Capricornus and Scorpius upside down, find out how to spot New Zealand’s own groups of stars, like the “Pot” and Maui’s Fish Hook, which can be seen towards the end of the year.